mcroning/PRProp3D/README.md

 - _none_: No noise
 - _volume xy_: Scattering screens are placed at the end of each propagation step with the nonlinear phase transparency.
 The correlation length of these screens is given by sigma (see parameter sigma below).
 They are uncorrelated in the z direction.

-_scattering correlation length_: The correlation length of the Gaussian random phase screens used to model optical scattering in the crystal.
+_scattering correlation length_: The correlation length in micrometers of the Gaussian random phase screens used to model optical scattering in the crystal.

 _volume noise parameter_: scattering amplitude parameter $\epsilon$ which is the number of scattering phase screens times mean square deviation of each phase screen.